-- You should apply for graduation at least two semesters in advance, after completing at least 90 semester units. - See major department for specific graduation course and unit requirements. - File your application no later than the Processing Deadline dates shown below.
-Submitting your application by the priority processing deadline allows us to review your graduation requirements before Advance Registration ends for your last term of attendance. - Graduation applications are available at: www.sjsu.edu/registrar/forms/index.html. - Major/Minor Forms are available from your department office. - Submit a completed graduation application, Major form (and Minor form as applicable), in a sealed department envelope to the the Registrar's Office, located in the Student Services Center.
-Incomplete applications will be returned and may cause a delay in graduation.
+- You should apply for graduation at least two semesters in advance, after completing at least 90 semester units. - See the SJSU Catalog for specific graduation course and unit requirements. - File your application no later than the Processing Deadline dates shown below.
+Submitting your application by the priority processing deadline allows us to review your graduation requirements before Advance Registration ends for your last term of attendance. - Graduation applications are available at www.sjsu.edu/registrar/forms/index.htm - Major/Minor Forms are available from your department office. - Submit a completed graduation application, Major form (and Minor form as applicable), in a sealed department envelope to the the Registrar's Office, located in the Student Services Center.
+Incomplete applications will be returned and may cause a delay in graduation. - Only original signed documents are acceptable. - All courses and requirements must be completed by the date of graduation and transcripts received within one month after graduation.
+Any Incomplete (I) or Record Delayed (RD) grade must be cleared before your degree can be awarded.
+Once your degree has been posted, no grade changes will be made to your record. - If you are unable to complete the course work, or if the date of graduation is delayed, a "Graduation Date Change Form" must be submitted to the Registrar's Office.
+A \$10.00 administrative fee must be paid at the Bursar's Office.